Frequently Asked Questions

 With respect to procurement, the University realizes that in some limited circumstances, it may be necessary to procure software, hardware, and other products may not be fully compliant with accessibility standards.
 The procurement process has an exception policy through which a department can explain why the product is necessary, why it cannot be made accessible, whether it will be made accessible in the future, and how the individual/department procuring the product will provide an alternate solution in the event an individual with a disability is unable to use the product.

 Who is in charge of updating the Procedures and Guidelines?

 The EIT Accessibility Advisory Group will meet periodically to review and update the “Procedures and Guidelines” to reflect changing accessibility standards and technology without needing to make changes to the Policy itself.

 How am I supposed to know how to make content accessible?

-The University has created this website https://accessibility.georgetown.edu to includes a wealth of resources and information to help Georgetown community members understand accessibility.
+The University has created this website to include a wealth of resources and information to help Georgetown community members understand accessibility.
 UIS also offers web accessibility training for community members, and the Web Services team is always available to talk through concerns or questions and assist.